Advocacy

 Outcomes

-Recent developments show positive progress towards a balanced regulatory framework:
+Recent developments reflect positive progress toward a more balanced and consistent regulatory approach:

-Reinstatement of the global EN15194 standard for imported e-bikes, improving safety while supporting reputable suppliers.
+- Reinstatement of the global EN15194 standard, improving safety while supporting reputable suppliers.

-NSW Government’s commitment to stronger e-bike safety rules, including wattage limits and clearer definitions to reduce unsafe or modified devices entering the market.
+- NSW Government’s commitment to stronger and clearer NSW e-bike safety rules, including defined standards and limits.

-National agreement to develop a consistent regulatory framework, with consultation underway across government and industry.
+- National alignment toward a more consistent regulatory framework, with ongoing consultation

-These outcomes support a safer, more consistent environment for e-bike use while helping to protect Southern NSW’s growing MTB tourism sector and regional trail experiences.
+These outcomes support a safer operating environment while helping to protect Southern NSW’s growing MTB tourism sector and the businesses that rely on it.

 Proposed Changes to Default Speed Limits in Regional Areas and Unsealed Roads